7 tips: This is how you stand out amongst your competitors

 An example of a good customer review:

 “I have attended a number of different courses in social media, but none that beat this one.
 Here, I learned not only the basic tools, but the course leader was also generous in sharing his “magic” secrets and helpful tips with us.
-The course leader was available to us after the course ended, so that those who wanted more specific help with their own social profiles got exactly that”.
+The leader was available to us after the course ended, so that those who wanted more specific help with their own social profiles got exactly that”.

 5. Provide the best customer service

 Providing good customer serviceis not only important for customer satisfaction, customer retention and additional sales, but also for attracting new customers.
 Do not underestimate the effect of Word of Mouth!
-Satisfied customers often become good ambassadors and recommend your courses to others!
+Satisfied customers often become good ambassadors and recommend your training to others!

 Unfortunately, good customer service is in short supply.
 Fortunately for you, this opens up the opportunity to provide such good customer service that you can stand out amongst your competitors.